tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/data/TFRecordDataset.md

 from_tensor_slices(tensors)
 ```

-Creates a `Dataset` whose elements are slices of the given tensors.
+Creates a `Dataset` whose elements are slices of the given tensors. (deprecated)

+THIS FUNCTION IS DEPRECATED.
+It will be removed in a future version.
+Instructions for updating:
+Use `tf.data.Dataset.from_tensor_slices()`.

 #### Args: